Plastic Injection Moulding

 for injection moulding?

-Hundreds of different thermoplastics are used in the injection moulding process, ranging from rigid to rubbery, fragile to tough, translucent to opaque.
-The plastic used depends upon its application- the mouldings may need to be impact resistant, chemical resistant, a specific could, flexible etc. Cost also plays a part in material selection.
+Hundreds of different thermoplastics are used in the injection moulding process, ranging from rigid to rubbery, fragile to tough, and translucent to opaque.
+The plastic material used depends upon its application – the mouldings may need to be impact resistant, chemical resistant, a specific colour, flexible etc. Cost also plays a part in material selection.

 Learn more about some of our most popular plastics below:

 At BEC Group, a new project usually begins with the creation of a mould tool by our specialist in-house toolmakers.
 This tool contains a mould within it that forms the shape of the finished product.

 Once a steel tool has been designed and built, it is loaded into an injection mould machine, plastic pellets are heated in a barrel attached to this machine, and once the correct temperature has been reached it is injected into the cavity within the tool.
 The plastic cools down and is then removed from the machine either manually or mechanically.